 2.4.2 Run-off at the end of the cessation period

-If the firm closes on or before the expiry of the cessation period, firms must be provided run-off cover by their insurer for six years incepting with effect on and from the start of the extended indemnity period.
+If the firm closes on or before the expiry of the cessation period, the firm must be provided run-off cover by its insurer for six years incepting with effect on and from the start of the extended indemnity period.

 More information about run-off cover

 The SRA has created a list of other parties who you should inform.
 You should inform the bank of your plans and also if you have been struck off or suspended.

 If you are closing down you should where possible transfer all client money out of client accounts by: